salaarshekhani/StudyPlanner/README.md

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 See [LICENSE](LICENSE) for the full text.

-The AGPL is a strong copyleft license: anyone who runs a modified version of this software as a network service must make the corresponding source code available to its users, and any distributed copy or derivative must remain under the same license.
-This does not legally prohibit resale outright (no OSI-approved open source license can), but it requires that the source always stay freely available alongside it, which makes closed commercial resale impractical in practice.

 ## Contacts

 For questions about StudyPlanner, feel free to open an issue on the repository or reach out directly.